pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

        specifications for embedded file streams (see 7.11.4, "Embedded file streams"). ...</p>
     <p>(<i>PDF 2.0</i>) For unencrypted wrapper documents for an encrypted payload document (see 7.6.7, "Unencrypted wrapper document") the
        <del onMouseEnter="mouseEnter(this)" data-issue="214" data-iso="approved">name</del> strings provided in this tree shall not contain or be derived from
-       the encrypted payload document’s actual file name.
+       the encrypted payload document's actual file name.
 This is to avoid potential disclosure of sensitive information in the original filename.
        The <del onMouseEnter="mouseEnter(this)" data-issue="214" data-iso="approved">name</del> string should match the value of <b>F</b> or
        <b>UF</b> in the referenced File Specification dictionary.</p>
     </td>